Spontaneous irreversibility and objective thermalization in stochastic modifications of quantum theory: Spontaneous Universal Irreversibility

-Following this line of thought, we may construct a unique class of models showcasing fundamental quantum stochasticity and irreversibility for systems approaching the \textit{thermodynamic limit}~\cite{Wezel_SSBlecturenotes,PATHRIA2011,Landsman2017} or equivalently, systems beyond the so called \textit{Heisenberg's cut}~\cite{aritroPhD,Landsman2017,auletta2000foundations}, or indeed, systems in the \textit{quantum-to-classical crossover regime}~\cite{aritroPhD,Bassi_03_PhyRep,Bassi2013Review}.
-Such terminology, although used in different situations, may be seen to indicate the same regime where quantum theory requires modifications so as to account for the spontaneous emergence of classicality.
+Following this line of thought, we now construct a unique (upto unitaries and choice of collapse operator) continuous class of models showcasing fundamental quantum stochasticity and irreversibility for systems approaching the \textit{thermodynamic limit}~\cite{Wezel_SSBlecturenotes,PATHRIA2011,Landsman2017} or equivalently, systems beyond the so called \textit{Heisenberg's cut}~\cite{aritroPhD,Landsman2017,auletta2000foundations}, or indeed, systems in the \textit{quantum-to-classical crossover regime}~\cite{aritroPhD,Bassi_03_PhyRep,Bassi2013Review}.
+Such terminology, although previously used in different situations, may now be seen to indicate the same regime where quantum theory requires modifications so as to account for the spontaneous emergence of classicality.
 In particular, such hybrid models, with generators admitting both objective collapse and objective thermalization are henceforth termed models of Spontaneous Universal Irreversibility (SUI).
-We now briefly describe the construction of such models.
+We now briefly describe their construction.

 SUI models consists of two distinct modifications to standard quantum dynamics, one allowing dynamical quantum state reduction or objective collapse and one allowing objective thermalization, both given by a (norm-preserving) quantum stochastic process on the entire Hilbert space $\mathcal{H}$ of the isolated system, given by: